 Nadia Janjua moved to Tulsa in 2011 with her husband and three children.
 She was born and raised in St. Louis, Missouri and has also lived in Karachi, Pakistan for some years.
 She is a practicing primary care physician with a specialty in Integrative Medicine.
 She is currently a commissioner on the Mayor’s Commission on the Status of Women, has served as Muslim chair in the OCCJ Jewish, Christian, Muslim study group, and has been actively involved in interfaith events in her community.

-2022 Legislative Session 2023 Legislative Session ACLU of Oklahoma Adam Soltani Annual Banquet Anti Shariah Laws Black Lives Matter Building Bridges Challenging Extremism Challenging Hate Civil Rights Community Service Discrimination Get Out the Vote Government Affairs Hate Crimes Hate Rhetoric Hijab Interfaith Interns Islamic Centers Islamophobia Know Your Rights Lani Habrock Law Enforcement Muslim Ban Muslim Day at the Capitol MYLS National No-Fly List Oklahoma Legislature Oklahoma Muslims Care Oklahoma Standard Politics Prayer Vigil Promoting Peace Ramadan Refugee Crisis Refugees Religious Freedom Tulsa Muslims Understanding Islam Veronica Laizure Youth Leadership
+2022 Legislative Session 2023 Legislative Session ACLU of Oklahoma Adam Soltani Afghan Refugees Annual Banquet Anti Shariah Laws Black Lives Matter Building Bridges Challenging Extremism Challenging Hate Civil Rights Discrimination Elections2022 Get Out the Vote Government Affairs Hate Crimes Hate Rhetoric Hijab Interfaith Interns Islamic Centers Islamophobia Know Your Rights Lani Habrock Law Enforcement Muslim Ban Muslim Day at the Capitol MYLS National No-Fly List Oklahoma Legislature Oklahoma Muslims Care Oklahoma Standard Politics Prayer Vigil Promoting Peace Ramadan Refugee Crisis Refugees Religious Freedom Tulsa Muslims Understanding Islam Veronica Laizure Youth Leadership